 High optimization.
 When debugging is enabled, the debug view might be less satisfactory because the mapping of object code to source code is not always clear.
-The linker might perform optimizations that cannot be described by debug information.
-This is the default optimization level.
+The linker might perform optimizations that the debug information cannot describe.

+This optimization is the default optimization level.

 Very high optimization.
 When debugging is enabled, this option typically gives a poor debug view.
-ARM recommends debugging at lower optimization levels.
+Arm recommends debugging at lower optimization levels.